-With Adelaide announced this week as the base of the new Australian Space Agency headquarters, the commercial space industry looks set to benefit from increased Government funding into the sector over the coming years.
+With Adelaide’s announcement this week as the base of the new Australian Space Agency headquarters, the commercial space industry looks set to benefit from increased Government funding into the sector over the coming years.

 This development builds on recent amendments to the Space Activities Act 1998 (Cth) which regulates commercial space activities.
-The changes, which came into effect on August 2018, contain a number of beneficial developments for SME’s including measures to reduce barriers to entry and decrease the insurance requirements.
+The changes, will come into effect on August 2019, contain a number of beneficial developments for SME’s including measures to reduce barriers to entry and decrease the insurance requirements.

 Regulation of Commercial Space Activities